Seduction and The Simple (Proverbs 7)

 “Don’t ask; don’t tell” seems like godly wisdom when considering what we have devolved into.
 Younger men and women were beaten into submission to not merely accept that their friends were born this way but conclude it is something to celebrate when a person declares their new identity.
 Without the wisdom of Christ, we will lose.

 Notice the unbelievable tactics of the woman in this section.
 She grabs and kisses him.
 She’s brazen and flatters him beyond his ability to resist.

 The kill comes in Proverbs 7:22-23.
 The hook is set; he is on his way to the slaughter; he cannot turn back because he has yielded to temptation and sin.
 The gullible has become the fool.
 It is too late.
 Compared to an ox or bird, they cannot see the trap that is their death.
 When your children are old enough, study with them the reason deer hunting season coincides with rutting season.
 It is a remarkable parallel.
 These very smart bucks lose their minds from mid-October to December.

 Without Wisdom, Catastrophe Awaits (Proverbs 7:24-27)

-The father’s concluding admonition restates what has been said with fear, and sober warning, the victims and slain are real; Sheol and death await.
-She is now depicted as a predator, not just a temptress.
+The father’s concluding admonition restates what he said with fear, and sober warning, the victims and slain are real; Sheol and death await.
+She is now depicted as a predator.
 Her house descending to the chambers is a euphemism for the gate to her womb.
-Her womb, in this case, is death.
-That which God designed to bring forth life is misused and brings forth death.
+Her womb is death.
+God’s design gets misused for death.
 What smelled like a delightful, pleasurable romp resulted in the stench of death.

 Berend Gemser writes, “Her bedroom is no ballroom, but a battlefield where corpses lie about.
 From where many are sent to the Netherworld, even to the most inner chambers of the fortress of death, destined for the most disrespected among the dead.”